 Farmer’s Walk

-Although walking might not seem like a good calf exercise, when you carry heavy weights in each hand, your calves have to work very hard to propel your body forward.
+While it might not look like much, the farmer’s walk is one of the best calf exercises for mass because your calves have to work very hard to propel your body forward.

 1. Stand up straight and hold a dumbbell in each hand.